 (281)788-3033

-Back in 2017, Angele Green Johnson (the sister of Harris County Commissioner Rodney Ellis' wife Licia Green Ellis) and her co-worker Larry Johnson (not related) along with Sam Njunuri got together and started a company called African Art Global Inc. It was also in 2017 when Harris County Commissioner Rodney Ellis secretly stored Sam Njunuri's African Art collection in a Harris County facility where Commissioner Ellis spent $326,000.00 in taxpayer dollars to store the priceless art.
+Back in 2017, Angele Green Johnson (the sister-in-law of Harris County Commissioner Rodney Ellis) and her coworker, Larry Johnson (not a relative), along with Sam Njunuri, formed a company called African Art Global Inc. It was also in 2017 when Harris County Commissioner Rodney Ellis secretly stored Sam Njunuri's African Art collection in a Harris County facility where Commissioner Ellis spent $326,000.00 in taxpayer dollars to store the priceless art.

-According to Sam Njunuri of African Global Inc., Harris County Commissioner Rodney Ellis came to him to have him back-date the “ACKNOWLEDGEMENT” you see above after the Channel 2 News Story broke about the priceless African Art, which Commissioner Ellis had used $326,000.00 taxpayer dollars to secretly store in a County facility.
+According to Sam Njunuri of African Global Inc., Harris County Commissioner Rodney Ellis came to him to have the “ACKNOWLEDGEMENT” above backdated after the Channel 2 News Story broke about the priceless African Art, which Commissioner Ellis had used $326,000.00 in taxpayer dollars to secretly store in a County facility.

 ABOUT CHARLES MARLER

-Charles worked for the FBI for 16 years learning all facets of the Bureau’s complex operations from evidence collection, radio communications, aviation surveillance, and Forward Looking Infra-Red (FLIR).
+Charles worked for the FBI for 16 years, learning all facets of the Bureau’s complex operations, including evidence collection, radio communications, aviation surveillance, and Forward-Looking Infra-Red (FLIR).
 Charles was an Investigative Specialist for 12 years as a member of the Special Surveillance Group and conducted, organized, and completed thousands of surveillances on Drug (as FLIR operator), Intelligence, and Terrorism targets.
 He participated in joint training operations with the DIA, DEA, JCTA, and CIA.
 Charles was an instructor and evaluator numerous times for the FBI’s surveillance training programs.

 Charles managed several FLIR System Operators while coordinating one of the FBI’s prominent FLIR programs.
-He provided case guidance, became an expert in the operation and maintenance of FLIR equipment, and personally trained or provided training for his operators.
-Under Charles's leadership and guidance, the FLIR program conducted numerous successful operations against espionage subjects, suspected terrorism subjects, drug shipments, violent crime, and kidnap searches.
+He provided case guidance, became an expert in the operation and maintenance of FLIR equipment, and personally trained or supervised the training of his operators.
+Under Charles's leadership and guidance, the FLIR program conducted numerous successful operations against espionage subjects, suspected terrorism subjects, drug shipments, violent crime, and kidnapping searches.

-Since 2008, Charles has been a co-owner of a private investigative firm based in Houston and has worked as a Private Investigator in Texas for the past four years which specializes in covert physical surveillance operations.
-As a P.I. he has performed criminal investigations and conducted surveillance operations involving workman’s compensation, child custody, drug use, theft, and the elusive but frequent cheating spouse.
+Since 2008, Charles has been a co-owner of a private investigative firm based in Houston and has worked as a Private Investigator in Texas for the past four years, specializing in covert physical surveillance operations.
+As a P.I., he has performed criminal investigations and conducted surveillance operations involving workman’s compensation, child custody, drug use, theft, and the elusive but frequent cheating spouse.